 The key difference between the TLG-837 and other tail gas analyzers is the use of fiber optic cables: we bring the light to the sample instead of bringing the sample to the light.
 The toxic sample only needs to circulate through the probe, and never enters the analyzer electronics enclosure.

-Note: All performance specifications are subject to the assumption that the sample conditioning system and unit installation are approved by Applied Analytics.
+Note: All performance specifications are subject to the assumption that the utility control panel and unit installation are approved by Applied Analytics.
 For any other arrangement, please inquire directly with Sales.

 |Measurement Principle||Dispersive ultraviolet-visible (UV-Vis) absorbance spectrophotometry|